muon-data/muon/README.md

 ```

 To append to a **list of dictionaries**, since the definitions are not
-consecutive, the key must not be blank.
+consecutive, the key cannot be blank.
 ```
 :::
 person: list dict